Native Americans in film: Silent film era

 In 1908, D.W.
 Griffith released The Red Man and the Child.
 The film featured a sympathetic depiction of Native American characters; however, critics describe their portrayal as a "helpless Indian race...forced to recede before the advancing white."
 Similar depictions included The Indian Runner's Romance (1909) and The Red Man's View (1909).

+Native Americans were the center of these pictures, but they were only able to play extras in the backgrounds.
+Films such as The Covered Wagon (1923) were produced near and on reservations with Native Americans not given the lead roles.
+They would be forced to play unrealistic stereotypes of themselves while being treated as just a part of the setting.
+The stereotypes ranged from "princess" to "squaw" for woman and men were portrayed as savages to their white counterparts.

+The "Princess" stereotype showed Native women being devoted to her white lover which is seen as negative to her tribe.
+The Indian Squaw's Sacrifice (1910) shows a Native woman nursing a wounded white man, marrying him, and then finding that he loves another woman which leads to her demise.
+Whereas the "Squaw" stereotype is known for being shameful about her sexuality and seen as hostile to her white counterparts.

 By 1910, one-fifth of American films were Westerns.

+The stories of these Silent Westerns were affected by the Indian boarding-school policy because of the tales of children being separated from their families.
+The narratives inspired by the impacts of the U.S. Indian Policy showcased interracial romance, adoption, and mistaken identity.
+The cross-racial couples within these silent westerns had stories of assimilating an "Other" into their world through teachings.

 Circa 1910, Nanticoke film director James Young Deer was hired by Pathé to produce accurate Native American silent films with positive portrayals.
 Deer, an actor, writer, and director, was involved in the production of over 150 movies, an example being White Fawn's Devotion: A Play Acted by a Tribe of Red Indians in America.